dshcheung/wdi7/advance_mvc_framework.md

 <a name="usingDatabases"></a>
 ##Using Databases
-Before trying to use the controller to add entry to database, lets use the irb and learn now to **input** and **retrieve** data.
+Before trying to use the controller to add entry to database, lets use the irb and learn how to **input** and **retrieve** data.

 ###Step 1
 In iTerm, type ```rails c```

 ###Step 2
-Try these few commands in sequence one by one and pay attention to the results like the format.
+Try these commands in sequence one by one and pay attention to the results like the format.
 Is it an array? is it a hash? or something else?

 Note that you always use Capital when refering to a table
 ``` ruby